Get ready to turn off the lights for Earth Hour 2014, this Saturday, March 29th, starting at 8:30pm!

 Earth Hour is a great time to reflect on your energy usage and its impact on climate change.
 If you have children, it is an excellent opportunity to teach them about the environment and how their choices can and do impact the world around them.
 Even better, it’s a great chance to unplug from technology and have some fun together!

 So how can you get involved?
 It’s easy!
 This Saturday (March 29th) at 8:30 pm, turn off all non-essential lights and appliances.
 Keep your TVs, computers, and gadgets powered down and unplugged, and enjoy an hour (or more!) of family fun in the dark.

 Earth Hour is a great time to work together to plan some simple changes you can make as a family that will reduce your energy consumption and environmental impact, but there are lots of other fun activities you may want to try as well:

 - Have a family games night – get out some flashlights and play hide and seek in the dark.
-Cards or board games are always fun and you can get as creative as you like modifying your favorite game for play in the dark.
+Cards or board games are always fun, and you can get as creative as you like modifying your favourite game to play in the dark.

-- Take a neighborhood walk and see who else is participating in Earth Hour this year.
-If lots of your neighbors are joining in, it will have quite a dramatic impact on your community’s nightscape.
+- Take a neighbourhood walk and see who else is participating in Earth Hour this year.
+If lots of your neighbours are joining in, it will have quite a dramatic impact on your community’s nightscape.

 - Check out Earth Hour events in your local community.
 If you live in Toronto, the WWF-Canada is hosting a free outdoor concert at Queen St. East and Saulter St., starting at 7:45.
 It will feature the GLO Show Choir and the Lucas Stagg Band, and there will be free hot chocolate for everyone who brings their own reusable mug.